tao-hpu/DynHyperRAG/README.md

 ```

 ## Dataset
-The dataset used in LightRAG can be downloaded from [TommyChien/UltraDomain](https://huggingface.co/datasets/TommyChien/UltraDomain). to `datasets/ultradomain/agriculture[cs,legal,mix].json`.
+The dataset used in HyperGraphRAG can be downloaded from [TommyChien/UltraDomain](https://huggingface.co/datasets/TommyChien/UltraDomain). to `datasets/ultradomain/agriculture[cs,legal,mix].json`.

 ## Step-0 Extract Unique Contexts
 ```bash